Skip to content

 • Always paying your bills on time

-• Avoiding applying for different types of credit over a short period of time.
+• Avoiding applying for different types of credit over a short period as this can make the lender think you’re having financial difficulties.

 What is a mortgage agreement in principle?

 An agreement in principle is an offer of a mortgage from a provider.
-It’s valid for a limited time – usually 90 days.
+It’s valid for a limited time – typically 60 to 90 days.

-Most sellers will need you to have a mortgage in principle agreement before you make an offer on a house, as it shows you have the ability to borrow the amount needed to buy the property.
+Some estate agents or sellers will require you to have a mortgage in principle agreement before you make an offer on a house, particularly if you’re a first-time buyer.
+This is because it shows you can (in principle) borrow the amount.

-Once you’ve found the right property, you can then go back to your potential lender and finalise the terms of your mortgage.
+Once you’ve found the right property, you can then go back to your potential lender and finalise the terms of your mortgage (or shop around for a better deal).

 What is mortgage protection insurance?

-Mortgage protection insurance, also called mortgage payment protection insurance (MPPI), can cover the cost of your mortgage each month if you lose your job or can’t work because of illness.
+Mortgage protection insurance or mortgage payment protection insurance (MPPI) can cover the cost of your mortgage if you lose your job or can’t work due to illness.
 Many policies will pay out for a maximum of a year.

 This safety net can be particularly useful if you’re self-employed.